Peter von Scholten: Late years in Denmark and Altona

 Shortly thereafter, von Scholten was called back to Denmark.
-There, a humiliating and hard trial was brought against him, and he was at first denied his pension, although he was later cleared of the charges and acquitted shortly before his death.
+There, a humiliating and hard trial was brought against him for treason due to undermining colonial interests by abolishing slavery.
+He was denied his pension at first, although he was later cleared of the charges and acquitted shortly before his death.
 Von Scholten was the last governor general of the West Indies because of the beginning democratisation of the Danish state and colonial administration.

-Peter von Scholten died on 26 January 1854 in Altona, Holstein (present day Germany), leaving little to his heirs.
+Von Scholten died on 26 January 1854 in Altona, Holstein (present day Germany), leaving little to his heirs.
 He is buried in Assistens Cemetery, Copenhagen.

 Personal life

-During his early years on St. Thomas, Peter von Scholten enjoyed a wealthy lifestyle due to his position as customs officer during the surge in trade under the state of war between the nearby Spanish islands and the South American colonial insurgents.
+During his early years on St. Thomas, von Scholten enjoyed a wealthy lifestyle due to his position as customs officer during the surge in trade under the state of war between the nearby Spanish islands and the South American colonial insurgents.
 He later gained promotion to the position of Governor based on St. Croix.
-At this time, Peter von Scholten lived with Anna Heegaard (1790–1859), a woman of color.
+At this time, von Scholten lived with Anna Heegaard (1790–1859), a woman of color.
 The consensus amongst modern scholars is that Anna Heegaard influenced von Scholten into a policy of more humane treatment of the black population.
 They bought the country house Bülowsminde.
-Peter Von Scholten's brother Frederik also served on the West Indian Islands.

-Peter von Scholten married Anna Elizabeth (Lise) Thortsen in Copenhagen in 1810.
+Von Scholten's brother Frederik also served on the West Indian Islands.
+Von Scholten married Anna Elizabeth (Lise) Thortsen in Copenhagen in 1810.
 The couple had three daughters.

 He owned a property at Bredgade 45 in Copenhagen from 1831 to 1849.

 After his return to Denmark he acquired the country house Belvedere in Klampenborg on the coast north of Copenhagen.

-Peter von Scholten is buried in Assistens Cemetery in Copenhagen.
+Von Scholten was buried in Assistens Cemetery in Copenhagen.

 Cultural references

 His fate has inspired several authors.

-Peter von Scholten is portrayed in the Danish 1987 drama film Peter von Scholten.
-Peter von Scholten is played by Ole Ernst.
+Von Scholten is portrayed in the Danish 1987 drama film Peter von Scholten, where he was played by Ole Ernst.